Cloud-based EHR:

 The cost of data breaches in healthcare is the highest among all industries, and the number of violations is among the top five.
 Web-based EHRs are especially vulnerable due to their remote accessibility.

-Opt only for a reliable software development company when shopping for a cloud-based solution.
-Ask vendors about their security capabilities in detail to understand whether your data is protected and aligns with international and local regulations (e.g., HIPAA).
+Opt only for reliable software providers when choosing a cloud-based solution.
+Ask vendors about their security capabilities in detail to understand whether it aligns with international and local regulations (e.g. HIPAA), so that your patients’ medical history is sufficiently protected.
 Additionally, conduct personnel training to minimize human factor breaches and adopt a legal mechanism to protect your company from industrial espionage.

 Medical personnel’s reluctance to change